-Using knowledge I learned from Rich Dad, Poor Dad, I quickly discovered investing in real estate is actually much better.
-I can take the number they're showing me on the Andex chart and multiply it for the house purchase price and the house investments, because you invest a lot less money upfront than you would if it were stocks and securities.
+Using the knowledge I learned from Rich Dad, Poor Dad, I quickly discovered investing in real estate is much better.
+I can take the number they're showing me on the Andex chart and multiply it for the house purchase price because you invest a lot less money upfront than you would if it were stocks and securities.

 Based on this example—and dozens more like it I’ve come across during my investment career—we firmly believe real estate is one of the best investments you can make.
 And, if you’re going to read one book, make it Rich Dad, Poor Dad.

 Rich Dad, Poor Dad gave us the mindset we need to invest with and be successful.
 We took that book and its philosophy, and we analyzed it up against the Andex chart to get real insights—not just out-of-context numbers.

 Everybody should read Rich Dad, Poor Dad if they’re planning on getting involved in real estate investing—or any investing for that matter!
 It doesn’t teach you special tactics or tricks for investing.
 Instead, it gives you something so much more valuable: A mindset you can apply to any business situation or investment opportunity you come across in your investing career.

 Just like context was important in my Andex chart example, it’s also important for real estate investors to read this article.
 Real estate is a proven investment that has a natural appreciation and exceptional potential.
 We believe it’s the best possible investment you can make.